Zoning for a Diverse Housing Stock

-One of the most fundamental ways to increase affordability is by allowing higher-density housing.
-This can be done by increasing the variety of housing options and reducing production costs, something communities can achieve with their zoning and land-use regulatory powers.
+One of the most fundamental ways to increase affordability is by allowing more housing to be built in your community.
+This can be done by increasing the variety of housing options (duplex, triplex, and quadraplex) and reducing production costs, something communities can achieve with their zoning and land-use regulatory powers.

-How does a community zone for higher density?
+How does a community zone for various housing locations and types?

 - allowing new residential and mixed-use developments with alternative site patterns (e.g., flexible development or clustering) and/or a variety of housing types (e.g., detached single-family, townhouse, duplex, garden apartment)